Dietary iron and iron supplements

 Iron doses and instructions for use

 When they are recommended, take iron supplements with a full glass of water and food.
 At high doses iron is toxic, especially for children.
-The FSA advises that 20mg or less of iron supplements a day is unlikely to be harmful for adults.
+The NHS advises that 20mg or less of iron supplements a day is unlikely to be harmful for adults.

 Iron food sources